RobLowe1992/swift-booleans-readme-swift-intro-000/README.md

 3 == 1   (false)
 3 == 3   (true)
 ````
-There is a special operator "not" (!) which is kind of like mathematical sarcasm (e.g. "Just Bieber is cool...
+There is a special operator "not" (!) which is kind of like mathematical sarcasm (e.g. "Justin Bieber is cool...
 Not!).
 These operators can be combined to create three additional operators "greater than or equals" (>=), "less than or equals" (<=), and "not equals" (!=):

 ````Swift
 3 >= 4   // false